Latest Articles

 SAFE FOR USERS AND THE ENVIRONMENT

-- Safe for the environment, zero Ozone Depletion Potential (ODP)
+- Safe for the environment, Zero Ozone Depletion Potential (ODP).

-- Very low impact on Global Warming (GWP)
+- Very low Global Warming Potential (GWP)

-- Non-hazardous for transportation
+- Non-hazardous for transportation.

-- Non-flammable (No Flash Point)
+- Non-flammable (No Flash Point).

 - Not classified as a carcinogen